Afghanistan Mission Network: Coalition Partner Contributions

-NATO provides the core mission network element of the AMN to which network contributing coalition participants interconnect their own networks.
+NATO collectively provided the core mission network element of the AMN to which network contributing coalition participants interconnect their own networks.
 When the AMN was first established in January 2010 the AMN core was already federated with the CENTRIXS-ISAF (CX-I) network contributed by the United States and the OVERTASK network of the United Kingdom.
 The first coalition participants joining the AMN in 2010 were Canada with the Land Command Support System (LCSS) and Italy with CAESARNet.

 In May 2011, France became the fifth nation that connected its command network to the AMN.
 One month later on 11 June 2011 Germany and Norway interconnected their networks (known as DEUAMN and NORAX) with the AMN core.

 The AMN grew quickly (~90000 users in May 2011) and many coalition participants such as Spain, Turkey, Poland, Finland, Sweden, Denmark, Australia, and the Czech Republic joined the AMN with their own national network extensions.
 By the end of 2011 48 NATO and Partner Nations operated on AMN.

 Following the completion of the ISAF mission in December 2014, the Resolute Support Mission (RSM) was launched in January 2015.
-AMN continues to be the primary mission network for the forces that are part of RSM.
+AMN continued to be the primary mission network for the forces that were part of RSM.
+All AMN points-of-presence within Afghanistan were closed down as part of the withdrawal of all RSM forces in August 2021.